Proposing a New Programme

 Creating Programmes via Exceptional Modifications

-This process uses the programme modification form (rather than the new programme proposal Parts A and B) and is used to create a new or 'cloned' version of an existing programme.
-It does not generally require the same two-step level of scrutiny as the full new programme proposal process as the programme on which it is based will have already been through that process.
+This process uses the programme modification form and is used to create a new or 'cloned' version of an existing programme.
+It does not generally require the same two-step level of scrutiny as the full new programme proposal process as the programme on which it is based will have already been through that process (noting that there are some exceptions, e.g. for new Apprenticeship programmes or programmes for delivery at Dubai, which require a Programme Proposal (Part A: Strategic Approval) to be completed before proceeding to the programme modification).

 The programme modification form (including the appendix) should be completed and submitted to the School Education Committee (or equivalent) and then the College Quality Assurance and Approvals Committee for approval, alongside a programme specification and any other required documentation.